intergiro/developer-portal/docs/merchant/3d-secure/external.md

 ### Verification required

-- If the error response includes a `content.details` field with a url, antifraud verification needs to be performed.
+- If the error response includes a `content.details` field with a `url`, antifraud verification needs to be performed.

     Example response:
     ``` json